Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

 We focus on the special case in which $g$ is the logarithm function.
 The \emph{Nash welfare} of a distribution $\delta$ is defined as the sum of logarithms of the agents' utilities, weighted by their contributions:

-The \emph{Nash rule} selects a distribution $\delta$ that maximizes $\Nash(\cdot)$ or, equivalently, the weighted product of the agents' utilities $\prod_{i \in N}u_i^{C_i}$ (with the convention that $0 \log 0=0$ and $0^0=1$).
-The following lemmas show that a distribution is in equilibrium if and only if it maximizes Nash welfare.
-This implies the existence and uniqueness of equilibrium distributions.\footnote{An alternative \emph{non-constructive} existence proof can be obtained by leveraging a theorem by \citet{Rose65a}, who shows the existence of pure equilibria in $n$-player games with bounded, closed, and convex strategy sets when the payoff function is continuous in strategy profiles and concave in individual strategies.}
+The \emph{Nash rule} selects a collective distribution $\delta$ that maximizes $\Nash(\cdot)$ or, equivalently, the weighted product of the agents' utilities $\prod_{i \in N}u_i^{C_i}$ (with the convention that $0 \log 0=0$ and $0^0=1$).
+In \Cref{app:proofuniqueeq}, we show that a collective distribution is an equilibrium distribution if and only if it maximizes Nash welfare.
+This implies the existence and uniqueness of equilibrium distributions.\footnote{An alternative \emph{non-constructive existence proof} can be obtained by leveraging a theorem by \citet{Rose65a}, who shows the existence of pure equilibria in $n$-player games with bounded, closed, and convex strategy sets when the payoff function is continuous in strategy profiles and concave in individual strategies.
+In fact, this already follows from \citeauthor{Debr52a}'s social equilibrium existence theorem \citep{Debr52a}.}